“Sub cash register” by Franck BLAIS is licensed under CC BY-SA 2.0.

 Cost is only meaningful in the context of value delivered.
 The more useful question is: what does it cost to not have one?

-Based on our experience across dozens of engagements, the value of a fractional CTO typically manifests in several measurable ways.
+Based on our experience across dozens of engagements, the value typically manifests in several measurable ways.

 Avoided mistakes.
 Architecture decisions made without senior technical guidance frequently prove expensive to reverse.
 A company that builds on the wrong foundation — prematurely adopting microservices, choosing a niche technology stack, or skipping infrastructure-as-code — can easily spend a year and a substantial portion of their engineering budget unwinding the decision.
-A fractional CTO prevents these mistakes because they have seen them before.
+An experienced CTO prevents these mistakes because they have seen them before.

 Faster delivery.
 Engineering teams without strong technical leadership are typically twenty to forty per cent slower than they should be.
 The cause is rarely individual talent — it is unclear priorities, poor processes, and suboptimal architecture.
-A fractional CTO who establishes sprint discipline, clarifies the roadmap, and addresses the key technical bottlenecks can measurably improve delivery velocity within three months.
+A technology leader who establishes sprint discipline, clarifies the roadmap, and addresses the key technical bottlenecks can measurably improve delivery velocity within three months.

 Better hiring.
 A CTO-less company making engineering hires is guessing.
 They cannot evaluate technical capability, they cannot assess cultural fit within an engineering context, and they cannot offer candidates a credible technology vision.
 The result is bad hires — which research consistently shows cost multiples of annual salary to replace.
-A fractional CTO leads the technical hiring process with the judgement that comes from having hired (and occasionally fired) hundreds of engineers.
+An experienced technology leader brings the judgement that comes from having hired (and occasionally fired) hundreds of engineers.

 “The most sophisticated fractional CTO engagements are designed to cost less over time, not more.
-A fractional CTO who maintains the same intensity after twelve months should be questioned about whether they are building independence or creating dependency.”
+Someone who maintains the same intensity after twelve months should be questioned about whether they are building independence or creating dependency.”

-Understanding fractional CTO pricing requires context.
+Understanding the pricing requires context.
 What are the alternatives?

 Full-time CTO hire: A competitive salary, employer NI, pension, benefits, and a recruitment fee that typically runs to five or six figures.
 Plus four to six months to find and hire the right person, during which you have no senior technology leadership.
 Total first-year cost is substantial — and you carry the risk of the hire not working out.

-Management consultancy: The Big Four and their peers charge premium day rates — but the people doing the work are typically five to ten years less experienced than a senior fractional CTO.
-A three-month engagement from a consultancy delivers a report.
-A fractional CTO at a comparable price point delivers twelve months of operational leadership.
+Management consultancy: The Big Four and their peers charge premium day rates — but the people doing the work are typically five to ten years less experienced than a senior practitioner in this role.
+A three-month consultancy engagement delivers a report.
+A retained engagement at a comparable price point delivers twelve months of operational leadership.

-Solo independent fractional CTO: Individual practitioners operate in the UK market at varying rates.
+Solo independent practitioner: Individual CTOs operate in the UK market at varying rates.
 The quality varies enormously.
 The best independents are excellent — but you carry the risk of availability (if they are ill or on holiday, you have no cover), continuity (if the relationship does not work, you start from scratch), and quality assurance (there is no firm behind them to ensure standards).

 The Commercial Structure

-In the UK, fractional CTO services are typically delivered through a B2B services agreement between your company and either a fractional CTO firm or the fractional CTO's personal management company — a professional services contract with clear deliverables, notice periods, and defined scope.
+In the UK, these services are typically delivered through a B2B services agreement between your company and either the provider firm or the CTO's personal management company — a professional services contract with clear deliverables, notice periods, and defined scope.

 Typical contract terms: Monthly retainer, one month notice period, initial commitment of three months (to allow the onboarding process to complete), with rolling monthly renewal thereafter.
 Some engagements include a fixed initial term of six or twelve months, particularly where the company wants certainty for budgeting or investor reporting purposes.